OnePlus: "Smash the Past"

 On 23 April 2014, OnePlus began its "Smash the Past" campaign.
 The promotion asked selected participants to destroy their phones on video to purchase the OnePlus One for $1 (US).
 Due to confusion, several videos were published by unselected users misinterpreting the promotion and destroying their phones before the promotion start date.
 OnePlus later revised the rules of its promotion by allowing consumers to donate their old phones.
 There were 140,000 entrants in the contest with 100 winners.

 OnePlus Playback

 OnePlus Playback is a series of music videos in collaboration with popular Indian singers, beginning in 2018.

 Brand ambassador

-In May 2019, OnePlus made a deal with Avengers actor Robert Downey Jr. to endorse OnePlus 7 Pro.
+In May 2019, OnePlus made a deal with Avengers actor Robert Downey Jr. to endorse the OnePlus 7 Pro.
 Previously, Indian actor Amitabh Bachchan endorsed OnePlus in India.

 Partnership with Hasselblad

 On 8 March 2021, OnePlus announced a $150 million deal with Hasselblad to develop camera technology for OnePlus, which also included the new OnePlus 9 series phones that had improved color processing and computational photography developed in partnership with Hasselblad.